LionelDraghi/bbt/README.md

 - [References](docs/references.md) : syntax, grammar, and more details on non obvious behavior
 - [Project status](docs/project.md): changelog, tests, TDL...
 - [Command line help](docs/bbt_help.md)

+[¹]: More precisely, this is a subset of the existing [Markdown with Gherkin (MDG)](https://github.com/cucumber/gherkin/blob/main/MARKDOWN_WITH_GHERKIN.md#markdown-with-gherkin) format.